 As a result, CDU has embarked on a significant planning process to inform its future footprint in Darwin, both in terms of new spaces and new capacity to meet the current and future needs of our staff and students.

 The Darwin Campuses of the Future project considers:

-- Planning for an Education and Civic Precinct as part of the City Deal
+- Planning for an Education and Community Precinct as part of the City Deal

 - Planning for its existing Greater Darwin campuses – Casuarina, Palmerston and Waterfront.

 The output will be two Masterplan documents that are produced separately, but are driven by a unified vision for University growth, and will best position the University for future sustainability and success.

 - More than 22,000 students enrolled in Vocational Education and Training and Higher Education Courses